Hesy History, Family Crest & Coats of Arms

 Early Origins of the Hesy family

-Another 221 words (16 lines of text) covering the years 1086, 1272, 1307, 1273 and 1379 are included under the topic Early Hesy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hesy research.
+Another 111 words (8 lines of text) covering the years 1086, 1272, 1307, 1273 and 1379 are included under the topic Early Hesy History in all our PDF Extended History products and printed products wherever possible.

 Hesy Spelling Variations